stefanoborini/keybow-pager/README.md

 The four pages can be switched as tabs using the topmost four buttons.
 This changes the behavior of the operations on the remaining buttons

+## Installation

+copy the keybow-pager directory and the keys.lua file on the root of your EFI filesystem.